 Keeping your Dominant Color and Background Color consistent will ensure that your colorwork motifs “pop” rather than recede into the background.
 Notice how in the Peerie swatch above (left), the Dominant Color stitches in Hammock are bigger and stand out amidst the Background Color stitches in Nori.
 When flipped to be a Background Color (right), these Hammock stitches become smaller and less distinct.

 We believe swatching is an important part of the process of beginning any project.
 For stranded colorwork knitting in particular, swatching may be even more invaluable, as it allows for the opportunity to practice stranding techniques, get acquainted with the mechanics of working with multiple strands of yarn, and test color combinations before committing to a larger project.

 To swatch for a stranded colorwork motif, we recommend the Speed Swatching method for circular knitting; because most stranded colorwork patterns are worked in the round, it is best to swatch in the round as well.
 Follow the instructions in the Swatching for Circular Knitting section of our Swatching 101 article to learn more.

-If you’re unsure about what patterns to start with, we recommend the following from our Pattern Database (from left to right): Lucerne, Morse, Seeds, and Sommers.
-These patterns are particularly well-suited for practicing stranded colorwork as they’re smaller projects, worked in the round, and feature motifs that don’t require working with more than two strands or colors of yarn in the same round.
-Equipped with the basics of stranded colorwork knitting you can now proceed with confidence!
+If you're unsure about what patterns to start with, we recommend the following form our Pattern Database (from left to right): Lucerne, Morse, Seeds, and Sommers.
+These patterns are particularly well-suited for practicing stranded colorwork as they're smaller projects, worked in the round, and feature motifs that don't require working with more than two strands or colors of yarn in the same round.
+Equipped with the basics of stranded colorwork knitting, you can now proceed with confidence!